-We offer base salaries that are intended to provide a stable level of fixed compensation to our executive officers for performance of their day-today responsibilities.
-Each executive officer's base salary was originally established as the result of arm's-length negotiation with the individual at the time of his or her initial hiring.
+We offer base salaries that are intended to provide a stable level of fixed compensation to our executive officers for the performance of their day-today responsibilities.
+Each executive officer's base salary was originally established as the result of arms-length negotiations in connection with the commencement of employment.
 Base salaries for our executive officers are reviewed annually to determine whether an adjustment is warranted.
-In March 2020, our compensation committee reviewed the base salaries of our executive officers and, after considering analysis performed by Compensia and noting that the base salaries of the named executive officers were generally at or below the reference level for the peer group, determined to increase their annual base salaries between 2.3% to 7.1% to provide more competitive compensation and additional incentives for performance.
-The actual base salaries paid to our named executive officers during fiscal 2021 are set forth in the Summary Compensation Table below.
+In March 2021, our compensation committee reviewed the base salaries of our then-serving executive officers and, after considering analysis performed by Compensia and noting that the base salaries of the named executive officers were generally at or below the reference level for the peer group, determined to increase their annual base salaries between 1.9% to 7.7% (including increasing our Chief Executive Officer's annual base salary from \$540,000 to \$550,000) to provide more competitive compensation and additional incentives for performance.
+Mr. Hamamatsu's compensation was targeted with reference to the 50th percentile of the peer group, and elements of his compensation were designed as inducements, as discussed above.
+The actual base salaries paid to our named executive officers during fiscal 2022 are set forth in the Summary Compensation Table below.